poulamisganguly/impl-adapted-filters/README.md

 ## Dependencies

 The required dependencies for this project are specified in the file `environment.yml`.
+We used `conda` for package management.

 ## Usage